 While heart rate monitors in general offer decent performance for many activities, investing in a chest strap will still get you more reliable results.

 This also feeds into the vast array of advanced training insights and analysis on offer on the 945 and the Fenix 6.

 The likes of Training Status, Load, Focus, VO2 Max, and even heat acclimation are more reliable when you lean on the data from a chest strap based on our experience.

 So, what exactly does the pricier Fenix 6 get over the Forerunner 945?

 The answer is that you'll get a few dedicated activity modes you won't get on the Forerunner 945.
-It misses out on things XC Skate Ski support, Jumpmaster, Tactical and Boat modes.
+It misses out on things like XC Skate Ski support, Jumpmaster, Tactical, and Boat modes.
 These modes are the kinds of features that are designed with military personnel in mind.